BOB262/learngit-0228/readme.txt

-git is a distributed  version control system. git is free software1 distributed under the GPL.. diff
+ï»¿git is a distributed  version control system. git is free software1 distributed under the GPL.. diff
 Git has a mutable index called stage